 Most of the training conducted for faculty and staff were in relation to the shift to online delivery on classes and services.
 Schools also have strong in-house training programs with CPD credits (APEC Schools and Mapua) and in-house training for employees (Mapua).
 All schools have training facilities in various forms.
 Majority of the trainings were conducted online and which aimed to improve the online or remote delivery of courses.
 These online trainings or webinars included topics on the use digital tools and online processes, and certifications.
-Most trainings in 2022 was still conducted online even with the lifting of COVID restrictions.
+Most trainings in 2023 were still conducted online but a number of trainings already shifted to onsite sessions.